 Since childhood, Rachel has actively participated in developing the South Florida cluster of BIC churches.

-A member of La Roca Firme BIC in Hialeah, Fla., Rachel previously volunteered in a number of Brethren in Christ congregations with worship, youth work, small groups, translation, and legal assistance.
+A member of Iglesia Rescate in Hialeah, Fla., Rachel previously volunteered in a number of Brethren in Christ congregations with worship, youth work, small groups, translation, and legal assistance.
 She also served for four years on the BIC Board for World Missions.
 She continues to be an active member of her local church where she serves in various capacities.

 Rachel’s unique perspective as a bilingual, urban attorney is an asset both to the churches in South Florida and to the larger denomination.
 It is her prayer that the BIC U.S. would become a prominent presence in its surrounding society — strengthened, united, and growing to better reach out into the world for the sake of God’s Kingdom.

-Rachel and her husband, Hamlet, live in Miami with their two daughters.
+Rachel and her husband, Hamlet, live in South Florida with their two daughters.

-Adam Forry, of the Atlantic Regional Conference, began his term of service on GCB in 2014.
+Adam Forry, representing the Atlantic Conference, began serving on General Conference Board in 2014.

 He grew up as part of the Mount Pleasant BIC congregation, Mount Joy, Pa., where generations of his father’s family attended.
-After graduating from Messiah College in 1999, Adam went on to serve as an associate pastor at several BIC congregations before becoming lead pastor at Speedwell Heights BIC, Lititz, Pa., in 2008.
+After graduating from Messiah College in 1999, Adam went on to serve as an associate pastor in two BIC congregations and then became lead pastor at Speedwell Heights BIC, Lititz, Pa., in 2008.
 That same year, he completed his Master of Arts in Ministry at Lancaster Bible College.
 Since 2019, Adam has served as senior pastor of Elizabethtown Brethren in Christ Church (EBIC), Elizabethtown, Pa.

 As a “cradle BIC,” Adam is excited that the BIC faith family has expanded and crossed potential barriers of all kinds to become a diverse, international church with 80 percent of its people outside North America.
 He sees local churches as the center of God’s work in the world as they seek to reach people for Christ, disciple believers, and make an impact locally and globally.
 He is grateful to serve on both GCB and the Atlantic Conference board of directors as they support and strengthen the mission of local congregations.